mshedsilegx/devops/os_sys/set_nomodet_README.md

 ## Application Overview and Objectives

+The nomodeset parameter is recommended for headless servers as it instructs the kernel to disable the complex graphics drivers (DRM/TTM).
+This avoids kernel-level bugs, like TTM buffer eviction failures, which cause system deadlocks.
+By using the basic text console instead of hardware-accelerated graphics, nomodeset significantly boosts stability, reliability, and security for all non-graphical servers.

 The `set_nomodeset.sh` script is a bash utility designed to automate the configuration of Linux kernel boot parameters, specifically for headless servers or systems encountering graphics driver compatibility issues.

 **Core Objectives:**